 THE FALL '14 SEASON CONTINUES...

 ...with an exciting lineup of transformative classes, workshops, and other events!
-Come to a class whenever you like - just check out the calendars for September 15-21 and September 22-28.
+Come to a class whenever you like - just check out the calendars for October 27 - November 2 and November 3-9.
 Then, drop in anytime!
 Preregistration recommended for workshops...

 This Week - preregistration recommended* or required** for starred workshops

 Introduction To TAI CHI In The Wu Style** with Steven Cardoza

 Saturday, November 1, 2:30-4:30pm ~ T'ai chi - today known as taiji - is a graceful internal Chinese martial art famous for improving balance, mood, and longevity.
 This two hour class focuses on Commencement, the opening movement of both the taiji short and long forms.
 You will learn most of the principles of the entire taiji form in this one movement, including proper body alignments, weight shifts, synchronous bending and stretching of the Six Harmonies, opening and closing of joint spaces and energy gates, the four main energetics of the taiji form, and associated breathing.
 You’ll understand most of what is involved in the practice of authentic taiji, and will be able to use Commencement as a simple, effective stand-alone qigong, immediately benefiting your health.
 Preregistration required ~ $35 or class card x 2 + $5

 Sunday Morning DHARMA TALK & MEDITATION with Lama Tsering

 Sunday, November 2, 10-12n ~ You’re invited to receive Buddhist teachings (dharma), practice meditation, and experience the relevance and benefits of Buddhist philosophy and meditation in daily life.
 People of all ages, backgrounds, and beliefs are welcome to this freely offered biweekly event ~ donations gratefully accepted